 The Bible contains the names of many people, groups of people, and places.
 Some of these names may sound strange and be hard to say.
 Sometimes readers may not know what a name refers to, and sometimes they may need to understand what a name means.
-This page will help you see how you can translate these This page answers the question: How can I translate names that are new to my culture?
+This page will help you see how you can translate these names and how you can help people understand what they need to know about them.

+This page answers the question: How can I translate names that are new to my culture?